Invasion of Curaçao (1800): Aftermath

 On the morning of 25 September, Merrimack discovered the French ships had sailed away during the night.
 Nereide sailed into the harbour and the capitulation took effect.
-Thinking that the French would return, Watkins asked the two American captains to cruise off the windward side of the island while Nereide secured the island.
+Thinking the French would return, Watkins asked the two American captains to cruise off the windward side of the island while Nereide secured the island.
 In ten days of cruising, the Americans captured only one French vessel before stopping off at Willemstad while on their return to Saint Kitts.

-Upon their return to Curaçao, the Americans discovered that Watkins had failed to keep his word, and instead of protecting American property, had embargoed forty-one ships in the harbor of which seven were American.
-Nereides commander also had impounded a large quantity of specie belonging to Consul Phillips and set privateers cruising with orders to seize American shipping.
-In his reports, Watkins completely ignored the assistance the Americans had provided in seizing the island and failed even to mention their presence during the action.
-Watkins's treatment of the Americans was not approved by British officials and upon the appointment of a new commander for the British Jamaica station he was stripped of his command and the specie he had seized was returned.
+Upon their return to Curaçao, the Americans discovered that Watkins had failed to keep his word, and instead of protecting US property had embargoed 41 ships in the harbor, seven of which were American.
+Watkins had also impounded a large quantity of specie owned by Phillips and set privateers cruising with orders to seize American shipping.
+In his reports, Watkins ignored the assistance the Americans had provided in capturing the island, failing even to mention their presence during the invasion.
+Watkins's treatment of the Americans was not approved by his superiors and following the appointment of Lord Hugh Seymour as the new commander of the British Jamaica Station Watkins was stripped of his command and the specie he had seized was returned.